A Direct PLUS Loan is a type of unsubsidized federal student loan for graduate students or parents of a dependent undergraduate student.

 What Is a Federal Direct PLUS Loan?

-After pursuing financial aid options that don’t need to be paid back (such as grants, scholarships, or work-study programs), many students take out federal student loans to help pay for the cost of school.
+After pursuing financial aid options that don’t need to be paid back (such as grants, scholarships, and work-study programs), many students take out federal student loans to help pay for the cost of school.

-Direct Loans can also be unsubsidized for both undergraduate or graduate students.
+Direct Loans can also be unsubsidized for both undergraduate and graduate students.
 With a Direct Unsubsidized Loan, the borrower is responsible for all of the interest that accumulates on the loan.
 These loans are not dependent on financial need, but there is a cap on the amount a student can borrow.

 So what is a Direct PLUS Loan?
 Direct PLUS Loans can be made to graduate students or parents of dependent undergraduate students to help meet the remaining costs of school.